NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 - velden:
 	- primaryCode-codeType ? hoeft niet unqiue zijn, moet herkenbaar zijn voor afname leider
 	- For LanguageTypedString : nl-nl word ondersteund , rest word genegeerd
+	- to comply to the standard we have mandatory fields :
-	- primarycode, naam en description (not used) zijn allemaal verplicht (afhankelijk van afname systeem wat ze er mee doen)
+	 	- primarycode, naam en description (not used) zijn allemaal verplicht (afhankelijk van afname systeem wat ze er mee doen) (TO BE DECIDED)
 		- teachingLanguage (must be hardcoded NLD, not used)
 	- modeOfDelivery : we only support :situated, online, oncampus (beter omschrijving)
 	- resultExpected verplicht op true
 	- offeringState: we only support cancelled, active
 - consumers:
 	- add one of type "consumerKey": "MBO-toetsafname"
-	- duration: <to be decided>
+	- duration: < to be decided >
-	- safety : <to be defined>
+	- safety : < to be defined >
 	- offeringState : we support "active", "cancelled"
 	- locationCode : string met indicatie van locatie (voor herkenbaarheid, we will not use the location structure from OOAPI)